Department of public safety

 These responsibilities are usually organized into separate agencies under a DPS due to their diversity, though there is a critical exception in certain local jurisdictions (as further explained below).

 In other countries, equivalent agencies may be known as the ministry of the interior.
 In U.S. state or local governments that do not have a DPS, equivalent agencies may be known as the department of emergency services.

 United States

 Federal level

 The United States Department of Homeland Security is the federal-level department of public safety of the United States, which is responsible for federal supervision of emergency services for major disasters through the Federal Emergency Management Agency (FEMA).

 State and territorial level

 In state governments in the United States, the DPS is often a law enforcement agency synonymous with the state police.
 At local and special district levels, they may be all-encompassing.
 Examples of states having these include Texas, Minnesota, Tennessee, Arizona, Alabama, Oklahoma, and South Carolina.
-In many states the state police may be a subdivision of the DPS and not its own independent department.
+In many states, the state police may be a subdivision of the DPS and not its independent department.